joe-crick/querty/README.md

 - Querty is designed for REST API data access, not for database operations
 - Complex WHERE clauses with multiple conditions are not supported
 - Aggregate functions (SUM, COUNT, AVG, etc.) are not supported
-- GROUP BY and HAVING clauses are not supported
+- HAVING clause is supported for simple predicates (equality and IN) applied after GROUP BY; aggregate functions remain unsupported
 - Subqueries are not supported
-- ORDER BY clause is not supported (sorting should be handled by the API or client-side)
+- ORDER BY clause is supported for simple field sorting (ASC/DESC, multiple keys, entity-scoped fields)
-- The SQL syntax is simplified and may not follow all SQL standards
+- The SQL syntax is simplified and does not follow all SQL standards

 #### Selects with Joins